dounia-pihan/imdb-rating-prediction-2025/README.md

 This highlights a selection bias: training only on the Top 1000 (already well-rated movies) makes the model good at predicting “good” films, but weak on a more diverse dataset.

 ---

+## 5. Next Steps

+- Enrich the dataset with movies covering the full range of IMDb ratings (not only the Top 1000).
+- Perform feature engineering (extract main genre, encode directors/actors, include budget).
+- Try additional models (Gradient Boosting, XGBoost)

+---

+## License
+MIT – Free to use and share with attribution.